josephsl/wintenApps/contributing.md

 You must:

-1. Be running the latest supported version of Windows 11 (as of July 2025, this means Windows 11 2024 Update (Version 24H2) and latest Insider Preview (canary/dev/beta/release preview) build).
+1. Be running the latest supported version of Windows 11 (as of September 2025, this means Windows 11 2024 Update (Version 24H2) and latest Insider Preview (canary/dev/beta/release preview) build).
-2. Be running the latest stable version of NVDA or later (as of July 2025, this means NVDA 2025.1.2 or latest alpha release).
+2. Be running the latest stable version of NVDA or later (as of September 2025, this means NVDA 2025.3 or latest alpha release).
-3. If you wish to offer code/pull requests, you must be running latest stable NVDA (2024.4.2) and Windows 11 (24H2) release or later.
+3. If you wish to offer code/pull requests, you must be running latest stable NVDA (2025.3) and Windows 11 (24H2) release or later.
-4. To package your modifications into an add-on build, you must be using Python 3.11 or later.
+4. To package your modifications into an add-on build, you must be using Python 3.13 or later.

 ## Contribution process